MHI Completes Investment in Orano (formerly New AREVA Holding)

-- 5 percent equity stake in Orano acquired based on formal agreement signed in March 2017
+- 5% equity stake in Orano acquired based on formal agreement signed in March 2017

 - Technological and business cooperation ties to be enhanced, strengthening global value chain for nuclear energy